 Some employers will say that he needs a “real professional” but the fact is that everyone on oDesk thinks they are a real professional.
 It is very subjective and vague.

 Another thing that I notice with many job briefs on oDesk that can be very off-putting is that they say things like “Prove to me you are worthy, otherwise get lost.”
 Someone who talks this way is definitely not the kind of employer professionals want to work for.

 Some employers include very detailed information about their business in public scripts.
 This is not something that I do because it puts my privacy at risk.
 It is best to only include the necessary information.

-Remember to communicate to potential employees clearly, effectively, and with respect.
-Keep in mind that they are just as worried about getting a bad employer as you are worried of getting a bad employee.
+Remember to communicate with potential employees clearly, effectively, and with respect.
+Keep in mind that they are just as worried about getting a bad employer as you are worried about getting a bad employee.

 These are the common mistakes that employers make when writing a job brief: